igauthamshankar/igauthamshankar/README.md

-- 👋 Hi, I’m @igauthamshankar
+- 👋 Hi, I’m Gautham Shankar
-- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate soon
--

 <!---
 igauthamshankar/igauthamshankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.